 - Highest-end: Once you enter the world of high definition, you'll need to use either component video cables or one of the two copy-protected options: DVI or HDMI.
 You'll also want to invest in thick-gauge speaker cable to make the most of your surround-sound system.

-For more information on home audio and video systems, follow the links on the next page.
+For more information on home audio and video systems, follow the links below.